 The development of Camp Ten Oaks has been informed and guided by a diverse group of dedicated volunteers who collectively make up a 40-person staff team.
 Our volunteer staff members are an integral part of the camp community and ensure that our campers have an unforgettable, safe and fun summer.
 On average, the volunteer staff at Camp Ten Oaks tend to be in their mid-twenties and choose to work at camp during their vacation time.

-The Camp Ten Oaks volunteer staff team is selected, trained and supported by a leadership team comprised of five incredible volunteers: our Camp Director, Assistant Director of Healthcare, Assistant Director of Operations, Assistant Director of Programming and Assistant Director of Volunteers.
+The Camp Ten Oaks volunteer staff team is selected, trained, and supported by a leadership team comprised of four incredible volunteers: our Camp Director, Assistant Director of Programming, and Co-Assistant Directors of Staff.
 Their role is to plan and lead so that things go off without a hitch and, in a more realistic world, to deal with any hitches that do happen.
-They are accountable for ensuring that Camp Ten Oaks meets or exceeds the standards set out by the Ontario Camping Association.

 Assistant Director of Programming

-Riley Easterbrook has been in love with camp since they were little.
-Riley has a Bachelor of Arts in Child Health, and is currently completing their MSc in Family Relations and Human Development with a focus on LGBTQ+ families.
-Riley is excited to learn from the amazing Ten Oaks community this summer and share their passion for social justice, camp, and all things LGBTQ+ with the campers.
-Riley is also an avid board gamer and puzzle builder, and loves the challenge of building Ikea furniture.
+Bachelor of Arts in Child Health and an MSc in Family Relations and Human Development with a focus on 2SLGBTQ+ families.
+Currently, Riley works as a Research Coordinator in midwifery research.
+Riley is committed to learning in growing in all that they do, and they are excited to learn from and with the amazing Ten Oaks community this summer.
+When not working or thinking about camp, Riley is an avid baker, board gamer and puzzle builder, and loves the challenge of